-BeltAlert® can be enabled or disabled by your authorized dealer or by performing the following steps:
+BeltAlert® can be enabled or disabled by your authorized dealer or by following these steps:

-NOTE: Chrysler Group LLC does not recommend deactivating BeltAlert®.

-- 1. With all doors closed, and the ignition switch in any position except ON or START, buckle the driver's seat belt. - 2.
-Turn the ignition switch to the ON position, but do not start the engine.
-Wait for the Seat Belt Reminder Light to turn off and then proceed to the next step.
+- The following steps must occur within the first 60 seconds of the ignition switch being turned to the ON or START position. - Chrysler Group LLC does not recommend deactivating BeltAlert®. - 1.
+Turn the ignition switch to the LOCK position and buckle the driver's seat belt. - 2.
+Turn the ignition switch to the ON position and wait for the Seat Belt Reminder Light to turn off. - 3.
+Unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.

-NOTE: You must perform the following steps within 60 seconds of turning the ignition switch to the ON position.

-3. Unbuckle and then re-buckle the driver's seat belt at least three times within 10 seconds, ending with the seat belt buckled.

-NOTE: Watch for the Seat Belt Reminder Light to turn on while unbuckling and turn off while re-buckling the seat belt.
-It may be necessary to retract the seat belt partially after unbuckling it.
+NOTE: Watch for the Seat Belt Reminder Light to turn on while unbuckling and off while re-buckling the seat belt.
+It may be necessary to retract the seat belt partially each time when unbuckling.